-- if, after an audit, the Board is satisfied that in relation to any expenditure the administrator has not acted in good faith or with reasonable care it may disallow the expenditure — the administrator will be personally liable to the represented person for any expenditure disallowed by the Board;
+- if, after an audit, the Tribunal is satisfied that in relation to any expenditure the administrator has not acted in good faith or with reasonable care it may disallow the expenditure — the administrator will be personally liable to the represented person for any expenditure disallowed by the Tribunal;

-- any person who believes that an administrator is not acting in the best interest of the represented person can apply to the Board for a review.
+- any person who believes that an administrator is not acting in the best interest of the represented person can apply to the Tribunal for a review.

-Administrators can ask the Board for advice at any time.
+Administrators can ask the Tribunal for advice at any time.